Petrol: Marketers struggle to raise capital for new supplies

 He disclosed that in the Lagos area, independent marketers have 5,700 tickets outstanding, 600 tickets in Port Harcourt and 1,200 tickets in Warri, Delta State.

-He pointed out that while independent marketers have a wide retail network across the country, the current business environment would make it very difficult for them to survive.

-“We had a discussion with President Tinubu during the campaigns and we agreed with him that subsidies should be removed but the issue is that let NNPC refund our money (for tickets paid for at old rate) and then let the government issue us with licences to import our own products.

 “We cannot have only one source of petroleum products and claim that the sector is deregulated.
-We are ready to compete but the business environment must be the same for every player”, he added.
+We are ready to compete but the business environment must be the same for every player.”

 Disclaimer